rtaneja1997/Connect4/README.md

 - Noticed that the game allows someone to make an 'illegal move', i.e. if a player chooses a full column, the game skips his turn.
 It might be good if we fix this.
 - alpha beta pruning possibly
 - fix bug when player wins
--incorporate more randomness when ai chooses moves with same value
+- incorporate more randomness when ai chooses moves with same value

 Notes: